alexs2112/University-Notes/2023-Winter/ARKY205/07 - The African Exodus.md

 	 - Dated to between 1.83 and 1.77 mya
 	 - Stone tools are simple flaked, few choppers, none of the Archeulian bifaces
  - Afterage cranial capacity was 631 cc, high end of H. habilis, low end for H. erectus
- - Skull 4, ederly individual who had lost all but one tooth before death
+ - Skull 4, elderly individual who had lost all but one tooth before death
 	 - Eating would have been very challenging, could survive by hammering soft tissues, possibly cared for by the others
  - Activity at Dmanisi is still unclear:
 	 - Animal bones have no evidence for cut marks